edhamma/mahasi-diary/diary.rst

 .. admonition:: Comment

     If the power of nana was not strong enough, it might not be reached within one or two days.
 Previously, after noting about 4 to 10 times the yogi had always reached to the sublime state of Sankharupekkha Nana.
 But now even after one or two hours, it is not possible to reach to that stage.
 The yogi had to gather momentum starting from the Uddayabaya Nana level.
 The nana was maturing slowly step by step.
-Therefore the yogi had to note in a quite laxed manner and note rex??d￹ like in the early stages of contemplation.
+Therefore the yogi had to note in a quite laxed manner and note rex???d like in the early stages of contemplation.
 Some notings were not coinciding with the object.
 Sometimes the yogi's mind wandered.
 There could be vedana such as pain, there could be bright lights and visions.